martinber/noaa-apt/docs/usage.md

     noaa-apt
     ```

-- On GNU/Linux, if you extracted the `.zip` file, open a terminal and run it
+- On GNU/Linux, if you extracted the `.zip` file, `cd` to the directory and run
-    indicating where it was saved.
+    it.
 E.g:

     ```
-    ~/Desktop/folder/noaa-apt
+    cd ~/Desktop/folder/
+    ./noaa-apt
     ```

 ### Terminal